omar-azmi/github_aid_ts/readme.md

 a few examples of runtime-unique shared pieces of code would be:
 - a javascript `Symbol`. both `bundleA` and `bundleB` will define the symbol separately, thereby becoming incompatible
 - mutative side-effects inside of `D`. if, for instance, `D.injectButton` was a function that would inject a button into your html and then set a `D.button_injected = true` flag inside so that duplicates of buttons are not made in future calls.
-If both `bundleA` and `bundleB` call `D.injectButton` several times, then we'd get two buttons instead of one, because now, the flags are defined independently. had we imported from `D` instead of bundling, we would've expected to see a single injected button.
+If both `bundleA` and `bundleB` call `D.injectButton` several times, then we'd get two buttons instead of one, because now, the flags are defined independently. <br>
+had we imported from `D` instead of bundling, we would've expected to see a single injected button.

 if we bundle with code-splitting enabled, we would get the following output dependency graph, and our runtime-unique shared pieces of code will interoperate correctly: